kylrth/slurm_gen/README.md

 ## TODO

+- When lots of raw samples are being assigned, `pickle` causes really big memory usage.
+Split pickling into smaller units.
-- add example of parameter object for sine
+- Add example of parameter object for sine.
-- allow datasets to be defined outside datasets.py
+- Allow datasets to be defined outside datasets.py.
-- the generator decorator gets information from the docstring
+- Let the generator decorator get information from the docstring.